jazzido/jazzido.github.io/_posts/2015-10-01-my-media-lab-statement-of-objectives.md

 tackling the hard problem of the asymmetry of access to analytical tools.

-The Center for Civic Media is the perfect place for me to work and expand on those ideas.
-The concepts behind projects like *Action Path, Promise Tracker,* and *Data Therapy* are in perfect synergy with how I imagine the future mechanisms of civic participation.
+The concepts behind projects like Civic Media's *Action Path, Promise Tracker,* and *Data Therapy* are in perfect synergy with how I imagine the future mechanisms of civic participation.
 I fantasize about a Latin American version of *Media Cloud* and how it could help make